dotfx-net/PodcastAssessment/README.md

 ## Optimizations (Future Work)

 1. **Virtualized list** for long podcast lists using **@tanstack/virtual** to minimize DOM nodes and improve scroll performance.
+2. **Skeleton view**: show lightweight skeleton components during loading.
+3. **Abort signal controller**: if clicking back or on another podcast during loading (all cards are disabled during loading to avoid clicks).
-2. **Service Worker middleware** to intercept **and cache** podcast API responses differently from the UI state cache—e.g., stale‑while‑revalidate strategy, versioned precache, background sync.
+4. **Service Worker middleware** to intercept **and cache** podcast API responses differently from the UI state cache—e.g., stale‑while‑revalidate strategy, versioned precache, background sync.
-3. **Move TTL to a backend**: introduce a tiny proxy that calls the third‑party API, applies **server‑side cache + TTL**, and serves normalized responses.
+5. **Move TTL to a backend**: introduce a tiny proxy that calls the third‑party API, applies **server‑side cache + TTL**, and serves normalized responses.
 This reduces client complexity and stabilizes rate limits.
-4. **Code‑splitting** by route and critical‑CSS extraction to reduce initial payload.
+6. **Code‑splitting** by route and critical‑CSS extraction to reduce initial payload.
-5. **E2E tests** (Playwright/Cypress) for navigation and regressions.
+7. **E2E tests** (Playwright/Cypress) for navigation and regressions.

 ---